My Prius doesn’t turn off when I press the power button

 - Remove the key from the slot.

-That should get the car to turn off.
+That should get the Prius to turn off.

 Why won’t the Prius shut off?

-When your Prius won’t shut off, the most common cause is the combination meter.
+When your Toyota Prius won’t turn off no dash lights, the most common cause is the combination meter.
 The combination meter is the gauge with green LEDs behind the steering wheel.
 It has the speedometer, fuel gauge, and shift selector position as well as a few other things.
 When the combination meter fails, there are usually a few symptoms:

 - The speedometer is blank